WairimuMaringa/WairimuMaringa/README.md

 <h3 align="center">A cybersecurity analyst</h3>

 # 💫 About Me
 I'm Wairimu.
 I was a virologist and hold a Master's degree in Medical Virology.
 I am also a published scientific author.
-I took a career break and transitioned to cybersecurity, and my interest lies within DFIR and threat hunting.
+I took a career break and transitioned to cybersecurity, and my interest lies within DFIR, and threat hunting.
+I also have a keen interest in cloud and AI.
-<br>👯 I’m looking to collaborate on: everything cybersecurity related<br>💬 Ask me about: digital forensics, incident response, threat hunting, networking<br>⚡ Fun fact: I like my coffee plain and black lol
+<br>👯 I’m looking to collaborate on: everything cybersecurity related<br>💬 Ask me about: cloud security, digital forensics, incident response, threat hunting, networking<br>⚡ Fun fact: I like my coffee plain and black lol